aqaPayam/NakhBot/docs/domain/02-entities.md

 Represents the original uploaded file stored in object storage and served through CDN.

+Cloudflare R2 is the MVP object storage provider.

+The domain model must not depend on Cloudflare-specific storage semantics.
+Storage access should remain behind an S3-compatible provider abstraction so another S3-compatible provider can replace R2 later.

 #### ProfilePhoto

 Photo attached to a dating profile.